 More specifically, given that the company which distributes the dividends is not resident in Romania, the obligation to withhold, declare and pay any Romanian taxes on dividends at source does not apply.

-As a consequence, the obligation to declare and pay the income tax rests entirely with the beneficiary of income.
-Therefore, the individuals deriving such income have the obligation to declare and pay both the income tax (8%), as well as the health insurance contribution (CASS).
-The declaration and payment of taxes for the dividends received from abroad must also be done through the annual tax return.
+As a consequence, the obligation to declare and pay the income tax sits entirely with the beneficiary of income.
+Therefore, the individuals deriving such income have the obligation to declare and pay both the income tax (10%), as well as the health insurance contribution (CASS).
+The declaration and payment of Romanian taxes on dividends received from abroad must also be done through the annual tax return.

 As a basic rule, according to the Companies Law currently in force (Law no. 31/1990 republished and updated) dividends are distributed only to the individuals or legal entities who have the status of associate or shareholder within a company, and can be both under the form of cash, shares, or under the form of goods (although very rarely).